sql-machine-learning/elasticdl/docs/tutorials/elasticdl_on_prem_cluster.md

 Then the job will be launched on the cluster.

-By the way, we can also use the pre-built image to submit the ElasticDL job.
+By the way, we can also use a pre-built image to submit the ElasticDL job.

 ```bash
 elasticdl train \